abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 transfers, enhancing performance.
 The aim is to keep all multiprocessors busy by executing enough kernels concurrently.
 However, launching too many kernels can lead to resource contention, so a balance must be found for optimal performance.
-This approach helps in achieving maximum utilization of the resources of the device.
+This approach helps in achieving maximum utilization of the device resources.

 Multiprocessor level
 ----------------------